ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

 }
 ```

-Now, within our `App` function, we can use `useLoaderData` to that data:
+Now, within our `App` function, we can use `useLoaderData` to retrieve our environmental variables:

 ```jsx
 export default function App() {